 The other is epsom salts for sore muscles.
 He says “Epsom salt is comprised of magnesium sulfate; when used in a bath, it’s absorbed into the skin and relaxes muscles.”

-When I first read this, I thought, ‘What?’.
-The skin is a remarkably impermeable barrier.
-It is hard to get anything past the skin that doesn’t involve a needle and there is no way a bath in epsom salts will raise serum Mg.
-But there is an internet report, never published in the peer reviewed literature, never reproduced suggesting that bathing in epsom salts in 120 degree water (I rarely get in a hot tub above 105) for 12 minutes leads to increase in blood Mg, hardly the temperature of the standard bath.
+When I first read this, I thought, “What?”
+The skin is a remarkably impermeable barrier: it is hard to get anything past the skin that doesn’t involve a needle and there is no way a bath in epsom salts will raise serum Mg.
+But there is an internet report, never published in the peer reviewed literature, never reproduced, suggesting that bathing in epsom salts in 120 degree water.
+(I rarely get in a hot tub above 105) for 12 minutes leads to increase in blood Mg, hardly the temperature of the standard bath.
 Assuming he has the same sources I do, I applaud Dr. Oz for making a recommendation based on the most obscure reference imaginable.
+(SBM assistant editor Paul Ingraham has written a very detailed analysis of Epsom salt bathing, if you want to know a lot more.)

 The fourth page is devoted to wheat germ and on page five he endorses specific products for sagging skin and baggy eyes.
 Oops.
 Need to update that FAQ.
 “Dr. Oz does not endorse any brand name or commercial supplier.”
 Except when he does.
 I hope he at least gets free product.